gurditsingh/hydeout/_posts/file.md

 ## Big Question ?
 how do you architect this thing to achieve analytics and reporting.

-## let's go ahead and start.
+# let's go ahead and start.

+**Start with basic streaming pipeline**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUzODA0NTQ1LC02OTk4MjIwOCwtNzM5Mz
-kwODMxLC03MDc1NzE4MzEsLTU5MjQ1NDM3NiwxNDM4NDMwMTE3
-LDk0MzA4MDI3M119
+eyJoaXN0b3J5IjpbMTg1ODczNTA4OCwtNjk5ODIyMDgsLTczOT
+M5MDgzMSwtNzA3NTcxODMxLC01OTI0NTQzNzYsMTQzODQzMDEx
+Nyw5NDMwODAyNzNdfQ==
 -->